mskilab-org/nf-gos/bin/gosh/spec.md

 ### Run
 - Sensible mode-specific defaults for parameters (heme, tumor-only, paired)
-  - these should be relegated to profiles (likewise for the hpc) in nf-gOS which are then passed to the --profile parameter
+  - these should be relegated to profiles (likewise for the hpc) in nf-gOS which are then passed to the --profile parameter via run command
+    - Set up common parameters in profile
+       - CPLEX
+       - HPC config
+       - Dependent files (PON, reference, etc.)
 - Resume/overwrite from a process (by deleting the working directories)
 - Resource sequestering
 - Auto-resume on OOM
 - More informative email notifications
-- Exposure of common parameters
-   - CPLEX
-   - HPC config
-   - Dependent files (PON, reference, etc.)
+- Help with samplesheet construction
 - Stream samplesheet from remote
-- Help with samplesheet construction

 ### Debug